obiscr/note/README.md

 # add note
 note -a key value
-note -a 'value' // If the value contains black char, you can use it in single quotes
+note -a key 'value' // If the value contains black char, you can use it in single quotes

 # edit note
 note -e key newValue